awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

    + Implement any new tests needed to evaluate the impact of any compatibility issues that you identified in step 1\.
    + Test all stored procedures, functions, and triggers\.
    + Direct test versions of your applications to the upgraded DB instance\.
 Verify that the applications work correctly with the new version\.
    + Evaluate the storage used by the upgraded instance to determine if the upgrade requires additional storage\.
 You might need to choose a larger instance class to support the new version in production\.
-For more information, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
+For more information, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.

 1. If all tests pass, then perform the upgrade on your production DB instance\.
 We recommend that you don't allow write operations to the DB instance until you confirm that everything is working correctly\.